corytu/R-Language-Exhibition/README.md

 * <a href="https://shiny.rstudio.com/">shiny</a>: Building interactive interface and present data to others even they don't know R. Its tutorial is very worth reading.

 # Here are two branches if you view on GitHub:
-## gh-pages (public html pages, ordered alphabetically below)
+* gh-pages (public html pages, see introduction above)
-* Air quality in New York in 1973: Using "airquality" data frame in R and demonstrating a simple shiny application.
-* Play mtcars dataset: A simple plotly demonstration with "mtcars" data frame in R.
-* Plotting with R ggplot2: Organizing scatter plots, bar plots, and faceting.
-Slides are done with R markdown tools.
-* Taiwan National Parks: Showing all nine national parks in Taiwan (Feb 2017) with leaflet and R.

-## master (code files and documents, ordered alphabetically below)
+* master (code files and documents, ordered alphabetically below)
     * cachematrix.R: Create and cache a matrix.
 Find its inverse matrix if it exists.
     * R_Tutorial.pdf: A tutorial I gave to BLP in Oct 2016.

 Last update: March 13, 2017